MSCA-LIKE/OpenScienceTrainingCourse/readme.md

 **Note:** Weeks given are calendar weeks in 2020 and 2021.
 See e.g. http://www.whatweekisit.org/ for details.

-## Grading and Recognition

-### Grading
-Either a `Pass` or a `fail` grade will be awarded.

-### Conditions for passing for the _basic course_.
-- Participation in at least 2 of the seminars in the list above
-- Submission of the two assignments
-- Participation in the workshop

-### Conditions for passing for the _extended course_.
-As for the _basic course_, and:
-- Commitment to take part in the _extended course_ by the end of the week of the second seminar.
-- Sharing a publicly-accessible link to the student portfolio described under  _for extra credit_ in the self-study sessions.

-### ECTS points
-This course is a voluntary study course and is not affiliated to a University.
-It is offered as continuing education.

-A study certificate and course outline will be provided.
-It is your responsibility to determine if:

-1. This course can be used as part of your degree requirements and
-2. How many ECTS points you will obtain.

-**Note:** You can increase the number of study hours by completing the _for extra credit_ activities identified in the self-study exercises.

 ## Licensing, reuse, and remixing
 You are welcome to reuse or remix the material in this repository under the terms of the license(s) applied to that material.